In addition to mPOS, we contributed to the understanding of mtDNA recombination/repair/replication, and the biology of mitochondrial carrier proteins.

 Chen, X.J.
 (2013) Mechanism of homologous recombination and aging-related deletions in mitochondrial DNA.
 Microbiol.
 Mol.
 Biol.
 Reviews 77:476-96.

-2. We discovered a novel pathway that couples cytosolic calcium-signaling with mitochondrial protein synthesis and biogenesis.
+2. Sal1 - coupling cytosolic calcium signaling with mitochondrial biogenesis - We discovered a novel pathway that couples cytosolic calcium-signaling with mitochondrial protein synthesis and biogenesis.
 We found that the yeast Sal1 (for Suppressor of AAC2-lethality 1), homologous to the human SLC25A25 transporter on the mitochondrial inner membrane, is required for mitochondrial protein synthesis and biogenesis in a calcium-dependent manner.
 The Sal1 activity overlaps with a novel function (the “V function”) associated with the adenine nucleotide translocase (Ant), which is distinct from the ATP/ADP exchange (and therefore respiratory) function (the R function).
-Sal1/SLC25A25 may mediate the net import of adenine nucleotides into mitochondria, as suggested by biochemical data from other groups.
+Sal1/SLC25A25 may mediate the net import of adenine nucleotides into mitochondria, as suggested by biochemical studies from other groups.

 Chen, X.J.
 (2004) Sal1p, a calcium-dependent carrier protein that suppresses an essential cellular function associated with the Aac2p isoform of ADP/ATP translocase in Saccharomyces cerevisiae.
 Genetics 167:607-617